MicrosoftDocs/cpp-docs/docs/c-runtime-library/reference/floating-point-primitives.md

 ### Remarks

 These floating-point primitives break down the floating-point value pointed at by *px* into a significand (mantissa) and an exponent, if possible.
 The significand is scaled such that the absolute value is greater than or equal to 0.5 and less than 1.0.
-The exponent is the value *n* where the original floating point value is equal to the scaled significandx times 2<sup>n</sup>.
-The integer exponent *n* is stored at the location pointed to by *pexp*.
-The value returned is the result of **fpclassify** on the input value in *px*, if the operation can't be performed because the input value is a NaN or infinity, and on the output value in *px* if it can.
-Prefer the [frexp, frexpf, frexpl](frexp.md) functions for portability.
+The exponent is the value *n*, where the original floating-point value is equal to the scaled significand times 2<sup>*n*</sup>.
+This integer exponent *n* is stored at the location pointed to by *pexp*.
+The value returned is the result of **fpclassify** on the input value in *px* if it's a NaN or infinity, and on the output value otherwise.
+For portability, prefer the [frexp, frexpf, frexpl](frexp.md) functions.

 ## _dexp, _ldexp, _fdexp